 Pregnancy and miscarriage

 The next cycle resulted in a pregnancy.
 This caused her immense worry.
 She wanted to keep doing her strenuous exercise, though agreed to moderate it slightly.
 We discussed how adrenaline and cortisol competes with progesterone and so the importance of not overdoing her exercise and reducing her stress.
 Unfortunately her work became very stressful.
 She agreed to weekly sessions to help maintain her pregnancy and these were concerned with helping blood flow to the uterus and trying to reduce her anxiety and stress.
-But her finances meant she could not recieve the treatment we had planned.
+But her finances meant she could not receive the treatment we had planned.
 A scan at 6 weeks showed a heartbeat but she developed spotting and cramps afterwards.
 At just over 7 weeks another scan revealed the foetus had sadly died.